freedomofpress/securedrop/docs/set_up_admin_tails.rst

     gpg --keyserver hkp://qdigse2yzvuglcix.onion --recv-key B89A29DB2128160B8E4B1B4CBADDE0C7FC9F6818

+It is important you type this out correctly.
+If you are not copy-pasting it, we recommend typing the fingerprint out with spaces like so ``B89A 29DB 2128 160B 8E4B 1B4C BADD E0C7 FC9F 6818``, double-checking you have it correct, and then removing the spaces before pressing "enter."

-.. caution:: If the fingerprint does not match, fingerprint
+.. caution:: If GPG warns you that the fingerprint of the key received
-	     verification has failed and you **should not** proceed with the installation.
-If this happens, please contact us at securedrop@freedom.press.
+             does not match the one requested **do not** proceed with the installation.
+If this happens, please email us at securedrop@freedom.press.

-Verify that the current release tag was signed with the master signing key.
+Verify that the current release tag was signed with the master signing
+key:

 .. code:: sh